 Email marketing is a great tool for any business, but especially for small businesses.
 It is one of the most cost effective forms of marketing and, as a result, has a great ROI.
-These tips will help you craft the best emails to your clients and connect your business with customers in a meaningful way.
+These email marketing tips and tricks will help you craft the best emails to your clients and connect your business with customers in a meaningful way.

 Decide what you want to communicate